 Hesston College has a small campus located in a small community, and at this point it is not necessary for the college to employ its own campus law enforcement personnel.
 As indicated above, the college works closely with local city police staff, and is satisfied with the excellent coverage provided by the local police.
 They are fully cooperative in supporting college policies and programs, and the college in turn does all it can to support their work.

-In light of the fact that there is no campus security force, the responsibility for campus security rests with the vice president of Student Development in conjunction with the director of Campus Life and his or her staff.
+In light of the fact that there is no campus security force, the responsibility for campus security rests with the vice president of student development in conjunction with the dean of students and his or her staff.